Lita Grey: Background

 She was born in Hollywood, California, to Lillian Carrillo Curry Grey and Robert Earl McMurray, and christened Lillita Louise MacMurray.
-Her father was of Scottish descent, and her mother's family was descended from an illustrious ninth-generation Californian Hispanos family, whose luminaries included Antonio Maria Lugo.
-The Lugos were from Andalusia, Spain, and were one of the first families to bring horses to the country.
+Her father was of Scottish descent, and her mother's family was descended from a ninth-generation Californio family, whose lineage included Antonio Maria Lugo.
+The Lugos originated from the region of Andalusia in Spain, and were one of the first families to bring horses into North America.
 In a 1993 interview, Grey claimed to be a great-grandniece of former California governor Henry Gage.

 Life and career

 Grey married four times.
-By her own account she first met Charlie Chaplin at the age of eight at a Hollywood café, and first worked with him at the age of 12 in the part of the "flirting angel" in The Kid.
+By her own account, she first met Charlie Chaplin at the age of eight at a Hollywood café, and first worked with him at the age of 12 in the part of the "flirting angel" in The Kid.
 She also appeared briefly as a maid in The Idle Class.
 Her one-year contract was not renewed.
 At the age of 15, she met Chaplin again when she heard he was testing brunettes for his next film The Gold Rush.
-She was initially cast as the leading lady in the film, and began an affair with the then-35-year-old Chaplin.
+Still a child of 15, she was initially cast as the leading lady in the film, and then-35-year-old Chaplin started a relationship with Grey.

 Grey soon became pregnant, and since Chaplin could have been imprisoned for having sexual relations with a minor, they married that November in secret in Empalme, Sonora, Mexico, to avoid a scandal.
 She alleged in her divorce complaint that he "sought to have her undergo an illegal operation to prevent the birth of their first child".

 They had two sons, Charles Chaplin Jr. and Sydney Chaplin, born within ten months of each other in May 1925 and March 1926, respectively.